FabricDevCamp/FabricSolutionDeployment/docs/GettingStarted.md

 <img src="./images/GettingStarted/media/image21.png" style="width:80%" />

 > The next step is to set the **AdminUserId** value in **AppSettings.cs**.
-This configuration value is important when you start running the demo workflows as a service principal.
+This configuration value is important when you start running the demo workflows as a service principal you want to be able to see what's been created by logging into the Fabric portal using your user account.

-Let's take a step back and explain the issue that is addressed with the **AdminUserId** configuration value.
+Let's take a step back and examine the issue that is addressed with the **AdminUserId** configuration value.
 If you create a workspace as a service principal, that service principal will be the only identity that can access that workspace.
 That means you will not be able to inspect that workspace in